 Felicity House: A home for women with ASD

 Felicity House is a private community space devoted to women on the autism spectrum -- a place where women can express themselves freely and seek connection and learning that will help them lead successful lives.
 Felicity House was conceived by a young woman who has devoted time and thought to the needs of young women with autism spectrum disorders, and realized that women with this set of challenges need a place where they can meet, socialize, create, learn and laugh.... a place where they can thrive.
+Felicity house is located in New York City.

 Check out Felicity House at http://felicity-house.org/.

-Yoga for our Young Teens
+Yoga for our youngest girls

 Movie night for Older Teens: "Girl Rising"